jaemss/jaemss/README.md

 HI!
-this is my firdt time to learn github
+this is my first time to learn github
 <!---
 jaemss/jaemss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.